gooddata/gooddata-ui-sdk/libs/sdk-ui-dashboard/docs/design.md

 All of these events always travel through the model and will be dispatched to registered event handlers - the handlers are typical functions provided by the client code.

-All events start with `GDC.DASH/EVT.` prefix that is followed with dot-sperated segments of the event name all in upper case.
+All events start with `GDC.DASH/EVT.` prefix that is followed with dot-separated segments of the event name all in upper case.
 For instance `GDC.DASH/EVT.LOADED`.

 Events are always named in past tense because they describe what has already happened.
 Events that describe command